 – Sumatran elephant (Sumatra)

-– Borneo pygmy elephant (smallest Eli in the north of Borneo)
+– Borneo pygmy elephant (smallest elephant in the north of Borneo)

 – Indian elephant (Asian continent)